-Ohio Revised Code Section 121.37(B)(5)(a) requires the Council, in its role as the Franklin County Family and Children's First Council, to select an administrative agent to provide fiscal and administrative services to the Council.
+Ohio Revised Code Section 121.37(B)(5)(a) requires the Council to select an administrative agent to provide fiscal and administrative services to the Council.
 The Council has selected the Educational Service Center of Central Ohio (the "ESC").
 The Council authorizes the ESC, as fiscal agent and administrative agent, to subcontract with, designate, and/or seek assistance from any agencies and/or organizations that it deems necessary in order to complete the obligations set forth in this agreement.
 The ESC agrees to be ultimately responsible for fulfilling the fiscal and administrative obligations of this agreement.